-Beginning around Mid-June 2021, Google will shift the factors they use to determine page rank.
+Beginning around mid-June 2021, Google will shift the factors they use to determine page rank.
 Google will utilize a combination of Core Web Vitals and User Experience (UX) related signals.
-So after the update, mobile-friendliness, load speed, and HTTPS-Security will all be a factor in your Google rankings.
+So, mobile friendliness, load speed, and HTTPS security will all be factors in your Google rankings after the update.

-As you may or may not know, Google is continuously updating its algorithm.
+As you may or may not know, Google continuously updates its algorithm.
 There are roughly 1,000 updates per year.
 That’s close to three a day and is a lot to keep up with for agencies, let alone small businesses.

-Most updates are small and have little to no ripple effect.
-But a few times a year, there are broader updates producing a more significant impact on the search engine results page.
+Most updates are minor and have little to no ripple effect.
+But a few times a year, broader updates significantly impact the search engine results page.
 This update will bring page experience into the ranking signals.
 It will combine Core Web Vitals and previous UX-related signals.

-Core Web Vitals are metrics related to speed, responsiveness, and visual stability.
+Core Web Vitals are speed, responsiveness, and visual stability metrics.
 Get ready to add more three-letter acronyms to your vocabulary.
 Here’s what Google has established these Core Web Vitals as:

 Largest Contentful Paint (LCP) or loading: This means how long it takes a page’s primary or main piece of content to load from the user’s point of view.
 The measurements here are under 2.5 seconds for a good evaluation, and anything over 4 seconds ranked poorly.

 First Input Delay (FID) or interactivity: This metric is the time it takes for a user to actually interact with your page.
-When someone clicks on something on your website, how fast can the browser process the request and loads it.
-The ideal measurement is under 100 milliseconds (ms), and anything over 300 ms is considered poor.
+When someone clicks on something on your website, how fast can the browser process the request and load it.
+The ideal measurement is under 100 milliseconds (ms); anything over 300 ms is considered poor.

-Cumulative Layout Shift (CLS) or visual stability: This takes into consideration stability, or how a page acts as it loads.
+Cumulative Layout Shift (CLS) or visual stability: This considers stability, or how a page acts as it loads.
 Have you ever gone to click something on your phone, and the website shifted or moved unexpectedly?
-The main reason for this issue is images not being optimized and creating disjointed downloads.
+The main reason for this issue is that images are not optimized and create disjointed downloads.
 The ideal measurement is under 100 milliseconds (ms), and anything over 300 ms ranked poorly.